 Record Keeping:

 All pupils treated for a minor injury or illness will receive a first aid slip, a duplicate of which is kept in the first aid record book in reception.
 This must be completed fully for all pupils who have received treatment.
+All first aid records must be kept in the locked cupboard in the first aid room.
 Pupils must be told to take it home.
 If the incident is more serious an ‘012 incident form’ (available from L Braznell) must be completed and copies returned to L Braznell.
 These are kept on file and reported to Governors and where the details of the accident or injury trigger RIDDOR reportable regulations; L Braznell will report it to the HSE.

 EPIPENS: